covcom/388COM/Week_03_XML_and_gradle/README.md

 ```

 There're several things to note in the code above:

 * We added a ScrollView to make the large area scrollable.
-In previous lab we used a scrollable TextView, but that's not ideal as it's not a container layout.
+In the previous lab, we used a scrollable TextView, but that's not ideal as it's not a container layout.
 Here we use ScrollView so that we can have a button at the bottom.
 * ScrollView can only contain one child element.
-    * `fillViewport="true"` makes the scroll view’s child to expand to the height of the ScrollView.
+* `fillViewport="true"` makes the scroll view’s child expand to the height of the ScrollView.
 If this is set to 'false' the child element will stay at the very top of the layout.

 Now the layout looks better on Nexus 7.

 ![n7_3](.md_images/n7_3.png)